top of page

 If the fasteners don't rise then evaluate how you can access the securing nuts from below.
 If feasible, this remains a good option.
 If difficult, move on to the next option.

-Remove upper hinge part from acrylic - removing the upper hinge straps from the acrylic leaves the hinges attached to the base, but means you'll have to reseal the straps on the acrylic yourself.
+Remove upper hinge part (strap) from acrylic - removing the upper hinge straps from the acrylic leaves the hinges attached to the base, but means you'll have to reseal the straps on the acrylic yourself.
 The original fasteners are chromed brass so softer than stainless steel.
 The bushes have a slotted head which may well be corroded and is vulnerable to splitting during removal.
 Try to unscrew with a suitable screwdriver.
 They may release, it happens.
 If not, then rather than using the slot in the bush to twist the bush we suggest using the small mole grips to hold the perimeter.
 This will give better leverage, apply pressure evenly and avoid potential splitting.
 Hopefully this will yield some movement.
 If nothing works, use a chisel to force the top of the bush away (this will be quite easy) and then use a suitable drift and hammer to push the remaining shaft through the acrylic.
 Then hold the shank in a suitable tool and unscrew.

 We hold a stock of replacement stainless steel M6 bushes (and machine screws) as replacements for the original bushes.
 These are not slotted, but have a hex key head.